-- 1. If you are upgrading a member of a multimember SSI cluster, the user directory needs to be brought online for all members of the cluster. - a.
+- If you are using some other directory manager, consult the documentation for that product to determine how to validate the user directory. - 2.
+If you are upgrading a member of a multimember SSI cluster, the user directory needs to be brought online for all members of the cluster. - a.
 If you indicated that you edit your directory and allowed INSTUPGR to make the directory changes, you need to run DIRECTXA on all other members of the cluster. - b.
 If you used DirMaint as your directory manager to make upgrade changes, the directory was already brought online for all members. - c.
-If you used a different directory manager or made the directory updates manually, you need to make sure the directory is brought online for all other members of the cluster. - 2.
+If you used a different directory manager or made the directory updates manually, you need to make sure the directory is brought online for all other members of the cluster. - 3.
 If you disabled minidisk password checking before starting the upgrade installation, you should verify that the disks added to the directory have minidisk passwords that adhere to your password guidelines, then re-enable minidisk password checking.